kamala2005/tink-her-hack-3-codecrew/README.md

 https://kamala2005.github.io/SmartSpend./#

 ### Project Description
 SmartSpend is an expense tracker app which helps students to track their expenses daily.Students can enter total amount and it will be updated every time a user enters an amount they spend.Users can get an idea about spending habits using pie chart.
-It can show the expenses of each in the respective months.
+The app will show the expenses of each item daily.

 ### The Problem statement
-Money Management
+People often struggle with managing their finances and keeping track of their spending.

 ### The Solution
 By using the app we are daily catogorizing our expenses and we get to know about how much we spend a day.
 So we become more aware in money management and will try to limit our expenses to necessary needs.